topicquests/sensecraft/documentation/routes.md

 * List of quests that the guild could play (in registration phase)

 v2: how is a guild aware of open quests on other servers? (gossip?)
-Link to meta-quest chat room
+Link to meta-quest chat channel

 ### game_conversation `/guild/:guild_id/quest/:quest_id/`

-If we're not part of this quest: registration button. (leads to prepare roster form, or same page?) link to meta-quest chat room
+If we're not part of this quest: registration button. (leads to prepare roster form, or same page?) link to meta-quest chat channel
 If we're registered, but quest has not started: Start date If the quest is active:
   Structured conversation: Start from the node-at-play in the current turn, show all children (whether part of the quest or our current proposals)
-    Each node is clickable and will lead to node_view; another button will lead to node_create Link to quest chat room
+    Each node is clickable and will lead to node_view; another button will lead to node_create Link to quest chat channel
   Link to quest_conversation
 If the quest is finished: scores